Apple Maps: Features

 Apple Maps started using vector graphics before competitor Google Maps, which allowed the application to use less data than Google Maps.
 The map has four available layers: regular map, satellite view, hybrid view (a combination of regular and satellite view), and public transit view.
 The main provider of map data is TomTom, but data is also supplied by Automotive Navigation Data, Getchee, Hexagon AB, IGN, Increment P, Intermap Technologies, LeadDog, MDA Information Systems, OpenStreetMap, and Waze.
-Apple renewed their agreement with TomTom in 2015.
+Apple renewed their agreement with TomTom in 2015, though later decided to gradually switch to OpenStreetMap and remove all of TomTom-contributed map data except for live traffic information.
 TomTom is the parent company of Tele Atlas, which is also used by Apple Maps' competitor, Google Maps.
-The satellite imagery comes from Maxar Technologies. iPhones located in China use data from AutoNavi instead.
-The latest supplier is listed on the attribution page of Apple Maps.
+The satellite imagery comes from Maxar Technologies. iPhones located in China use data from AutoNavi and MapKing for Hong Kong instead.

 Apple Maps can be used to plan routes.
 Apple expands their basic Maps interface by adding badges.
-A weather and air quality index badge will be seen a long side the current traffic information constantly.
+A weather and air quality index badge will be seen alongside the current traffic information constantly.
 Before, a user could only observe the traffic information while using the turn-by-turn directions.
 According to Apple, the navigation function is available in 56 countries worldwide.
 Apple Maps can also be used to see real-time traffic information.
 In addition, Apple's virtual assistant, Siri, is integrated into Apple Maps.
 The map displays points of interest provided by approximately twenty companies, including Booking.com, Foursquare, TripAdvisor, and Yelp.
 The data from Foursquare was added in late 2015.
 Users can drop pins on the map to save places for later retrieval.
 The satellite view features Flyovers, three-dimensional satellite views, in designated locations.

 Flyover and 3D maps

-With Flyover, certain locations — mainly the big cities and landmarks — can be seen from a birds-eye perspective.
+With Flyover, certain locations — mainly big cities and landmarks — can be seen from a birds-eye perspective.
 The three-dimensional views are photo-realistic, and users can change the perspective.
 Flyover has been available since the first release of Apple Maps.
 Many cities with Flyovers also have "City Tours."
 With this feature, the user is guided in the Flyover view along landmarks in that location.
 "City Tours" was added to Apple Maps in iOS 8 (released on September 17, 2014) and in OS X Yosemite (released on October 16, 2014).
-In addition to Flyovers, around fifty cities also feature 3D maps.
+In addition to Flyovers, more than 300 cities also feature 3D maps.
 This feature enables the user to see three-dimensional models of structures in the map view.
 These models, which are not photo-realistic, can also be seen when using the turn-by-turn navigation.